electricmind/webcrawler/README.md

 Hierarchical clustering
 -------------------------
-Hierarchical clustering arranges pages into hierarchy of groups of similar pages.
-It approximates a a distribution of vectors by so-called central vectors.
-My approach is similar with and really is an improved K-means that builds a tree of clusters where each cluster has a few subclusters.
+Hierarchical clustering arranges similar pages into a tree of groups, where each group defines a central vector.
+An algorithm starts with a group of two vectors, where central vector is their average.
+For each new vector it looks for the closest vector recursively choosing the closest central vector until a leaf, that is converted into a new pair of vectors.
+Algorithm updates central vector for all of the inner nodes on a path to the new vector.
+For each new vector a learning step randomly chooses a couple of vectors and re-add them again.

-Theoretically,  the algorithm has n*log n complexity but on real data it shows n**1.5 complexity since dimension of vectors drastically grows and tree becomes unbalanced.
+This approach is similar with and really is an improved K-means.
+Theoretically,  it has n*log n complexity but on real data a tree becomes unbalanced and dimension grows a lot that turns complexity up to  n**1.5.

-The wonderful ability of this approach is lack of predefined amount of clusters and possibility of on-line learning.
-It makes a tree of clusters from a few of initial vectors and maintains while new vectors are coming.
-On final stage algorithm requires some insight for a "likelihood coefficient" but it makes a sense of "accuracy" that is quite simply.
-Lately, coefficient can be changed without repeat computation on all corpus of data as well.
+At the final stage algorithm alignes vectors and  joins clusters together on the base of an  accuracy coefficient that is more easy to choose than an amount of clusters.
+Later coefficient can be changed without repeat computation for all data corpus.

+From the begining algorithm maintains an actual set of clusters, that makes on-line learning possible.

 The use
 -------